-- Bi weekly meetings between the DSL, SENCO's for each campus and Teacher in charge of ARP.
-Ensuring that any concerns are discussed and raised in a timely and appropriate manner. - Half termly meetings with the DSL, Pastoral Teams and SENCO's.
-Discussing any live issues that could be a sign or response of a safeguarding concern. - > Communication with families of SEN pupils outlining the safeguarding support available. - Raising awareness to staff that SEN pupils are more vulnerable to safeguarding concerns. - Training of pastoral teams to identify SEN pupils. - Pastoral leaders have regular briefings with their teams to ensure that SEN are identified and that Form Tutors are vigilant and aware of the increased vulnerability of SEN students with regards to safeguarding issues. - > Safeguarding drop ins to be made available to all students but targeted letters to SEN students, should this wish to discuss any concerns. - Tracking SEN students with poor attendance, and understanding the potential link between non-attendance, SEN and increased vulnerability.
+- Regular meetings between the DSL and Director of SEND, ensuring that any concerns are discussed and raised in a timely and appropriate manner. - Half termly meetings with the DDSL, Pastoral Teams and relevant SEND staff, discussing any live issues that could be a sign or response of a safeguarding concern. - Communication with families of SEN pupils outlining the safeguarding support available. - Raising awareness to staff that SEN pupils are more vulnerable to safeguarding concerns. - Training of pastoral teams to identify SEN pupils. - Pastoral leaders have regular briefings with their teams to ensure that SEN are identified and that Form Tutors are vigilant and aware of the increased vulnerability of SEN students with regards to safeguarding issues. - Safeguarding drop ins to be made available to all students but targeted letters to SEN students, should this wish to discuss any concerns. - Tracking SEN students with poor attendance, and understanding the potential link between non-attendance, SEN and increased vulnerability.